HiemSword/HiemSword/README.md

 I'm working on two projects currently:
 - An Open source Discord bot written in Python (repository [here](https://github.com/nientedidecente/NDD-Bot))
 - A silly blog about a person called "Re della Sintassi"
+- A game on the Godot Game Engine ("ProjectS")

 #### What is this "Re della sintassi"?

 Re della sintassi (in english King of Syntax) is a fictional character that I use to do or write silly and funny things

-Unfortunately it's only fun in Italian
+Unfortunately it's only "fun" in Italian

 If you want to look at the code, the repository is [here](https://github.com/HiemSword/regnodellasintassi-site)